danos/dpdk/doc/guides/nics/dpaa.rst

   automatically be assigned from the these high perf PUSH queues.
 Any queue configuration beyond that will be standard Rx queues.
 The application can choose to change their number if HW portals are limited.
   The valid values are from '0' to '4'.
-The valuse shall be set to '0' if the application want to use eventdev with DPAA device.
+The values shall be set to '0' if the application want to use eventdev with DPAA device.
+  Currently these queues are not used for LS1023/LS1043 platform by default.

 Driver compilation and testing